 The library exists in both physical and virtual forms.
-There are approximately 35.000 books on subjects relevant to the Ashesi majors including Business, Computer Science, Management Information Systems and Engineering; these include textbooks.
+There are approximately 35,000 books on subjects relevant to the Ashesi majors including Business, Computer Science, Management Information Systems and Engineering; these include textbooks.
 Members of the Ashesi Community additionally have access to over twenty online databases, which include more than 60,000 journals and magazines in business, the social sciences, humanities, and computer sciences, as well as areas covered in our engineering courses.
-Lists of the current databases are issued at least once every semester.
-The library is responsible for distribution of textbooks to all students at the beginning of each semester.
-Students are responsible for ensuring their texts are looked after, and returned on time, at the end of each semester.
+Lists of the current databases are issued least once every semester. library is responsible for distribution of textbooks to all students at the beginning of each semester.
+Students are responsible for ensuring their texts are looked after, and returned on time. at the end of each semester.
+At the onset of the COVID-19 era Library staff established a VPN (Remotex) which enables students to access electronic resources while off-campus.